Quarrel - XBLA Review

 Not having an iPhone or, well, decent phone in general means I miss out on alot of cool bitesize games I otherwise would have probably become addicted to (if I had any travelling at all to do, that is).
 Many of these games are starting to work they way into more accessible areas now though: Fruit Ninja Kinect; Words With Friends on Facebook; Angry Birds on PSN and now the latest addition to that list, Quarrel on XBLA.

 On the positive side, the game has a good look and feel, with a nice chunky art style, bright colours and a great, easy to read interface and Xbox Chat-pad support, which was a neat little addition.
 The sounds and music in the game are what I would describe as extremely Spongebob-like, with lots of Hawaiian instrumental music and sounds (though no talking starfish, which is always a bummer).
-I found it curious that the aesthetic was so clearly geared towards appealing to children, as the gameplay would be (I The similarity to Risk is pretty evident here, albeit simplifiedwould assume) far beyond your average child.
+I found it curious that the aesthetic was so clearly geared towards appealing to children, as the gameplay would be (I would assume) far beyond your average child.
 Between the AI's tendency to pick on the human player, it's uncanny ability to always be faster than you (by nature of it not having a squishy, second-guessing human brain, I'd wager), the necessity of a good vocabulary and the strategic aspect I find it baffling to picture subjecting a fragile, child's mind to the game, especially because picking your words is done under a very strict time constraint which had me stressing out, nevermind a kid.

 I feel like I've been quite harsh on Quarrel, but when the measuring stick you've set for your game is Risk and Scrabble (2 of the best-loved and greatest games of all time), you're kind of forcing it upon yourself.
 It's not a bad game, the presentation is about as clean and spot-on as you could hope for, and there's fun to be had from the concept, but in a world where Words With Friends exists on Facebook for free?
 Then it's hard to recommend.
 Perhaps the iPhone version is different, in little chunks whilst on the bus I bet it works a treat, but sat in front of my TV?
 To be honest, I'd rather just watch Countdown.